 The Company capitalizes certain software development costs included as software in progress or computer software within property and equipment, net.
 These costs are incurred in connection with additional functionality to its platform, as well as internal-use projects during the application development stage and include elements of stock-based compensation.
 Computer software is recognized on a straight-line basis over an estimated useful life of 2 to 3 years.
 Capitalized software development costs incurred in connection with additional functionality to the platform are recognized as depreciation expense in cost of revenue within the consolidated statement of operations and comprehensive loss.
 Capitalized software development costs incurred in internal-use projects are recognized as depreciation expense and are allocated based on employee headcount.
-Capitalized software development costs, net were \$7.2 million and \$4.4 million as of January 31, 2021 and 2020, respectively, and primarily related to those costs incurred in connection with additional functionality to its platform.
-Depreciation expense associated with capitalized software development costs was \$2.6 million, \$2.7 million and \$2.2 million during the fiscal years ended January 31, 2021, 2020 and 2019, respectively.
+Capitalized software development costs, net were \$7.2 million and \$7.2 million as of January 31, 2022 and 2021, respectively, and primarily related to those costs incurred in connection with additional functionality to its platform.
+Depreciation expense associated with capitalized software development costs was \$3.7 million, \$2.6 million and \$2.7 million during the fiscal years ended January 31, 2022, 2021 and 2020, respectively.

 Software costs that meet the cloud computing arrangements criteria are capitalized in accordance with ASC 350 "Intangibles-Goodwill and Other" and are recognized on a straight-line basis over the term of the arrangement, plus reasonably certain renewals.
-Capitalized costs included in prepaid expenses and other current assets were \$2.5 million and \$1.2 million as of January 31, 2021 and 2020, respectively, and \$0.8 million and zero were amortized during the fiscal years ended January 31, 2021 and 2020, respectively.
+Capitalized costs included in prepaid expenses and other current assets were \$2.4 million and \$2.5 million as of January 31, 2022 and 2021, respectively, and \$2.1 million and \$0.8 million were amortized during the fiscal years ended January 31, 2022 and 2021, respectively.
 Software costs that do not meet the capitalization criteria, including costs incurred in the maintenance and minor upgrade and enhancement of software without additional functionality, are expensed as incurred.